cloudwalker2020/HurricaneVR-Docs/docfx_project/manual/rig/physicshands.md

 Used to override rigidbody properites of the hand.

-Inertia Tensor Rotation is 0'd out to enable smooth rotation along all axis.
+Inertia Tensor Rotation is zeroed out to enable smooth rotation along all axis.

 Inertia Tensor is set to a default value that feels good with the default joint settings.
 You may wish to adjust this if you want to control the torque required to rotate the hand.